antiprism/vol_oled/README.md

 and the audio on your system.
 Restart mpd after any changes.

 If the vol_oled clock does not display the local time then you may need to set the system time zone.
-The following two commands will install and run a console based application where you can specify your location
+The following command will run a console based application where you can specify your location
 ```
-sudo apt-get install debconf
 sudo dpkg-reconfigure tzdata
 ```